-7 Lucky New Year’s Foods and Where to Get Them in Toronto
+7 Lucky Chinese New Year’s Foods and Where to Get Them in Toronto

-Steamed fish is a popular dish eaten during the new year.
-Carps and catfish are the most popular fish used to make this dish.
+Steamed fish is a popular dish eaten during the New Year.
+Carps and catfish are the most popular types of fish for this dish.
 So what makes this dish so popular?
 In Chinese, the word for “fish” (鱼 yú) sounds like the word for ‘surplus’.
 Homonyms in the Chinese language are very common and are often the root of superstitions.
 Serving steamed fish at the end of the evening meal symbolizes a wish for abundance for the coming year.
 Rather than preparing it with other methods, steaming it is more symbolic.
 It keeps the fish whole, with the head and tail.
 This represents a good beginning and ending for the coming year.

-Fruits like oranges, tangerines and pomelos are considered “good fortune” fruit in Chinese culture.
-They are selected as they are particularly round and “golden” in colour, symbolizing fullness and wealth.
-They are not exclusive to New Years and are often presented as gifts during many different occasions.
+One of the luckiest of Chinese New Year food are fruits like oranges, tangerines and pomelos.
+The best part about them isn’t how juicy and tasty they are, but how easy they are to find and prepare!
+They are considered lucky due to their particularly round and “golden” colour, which symbolizes fullness and wealth.
+These fruits are not exclusive to Chinese New Year and are often presented as gifts on many different occasions.
 They are also placed in front of shrines as offerings to ancestors and spirits.
 Not only does the shape and colour of the fruits bring good luck, but like steamed fish, the spelling and pronunciation of these fruits symbolize good fortune.
 The Chinese word for orange (and tangerine) is 橙 (chéng), which sounds the same as the Chinese for ‘success’ (成).
 One of the ways of writing tangerine (桔 jú) contains the Chinese character for luck (吉 jí).

 Give this tradition a little twist with a Tangerine Posset dessert or just enjoy it normally!
 Good fortune fruits can be found at most grocery stores.

-Enjoyed all year round, dumplings bring a different thing to the table around the new year with their long history in Asia.
+Enjoyed all year round, dumplings bring a different thing to the table around Chinese New Year with their long history in Asia.
 As a symbol of wealth, dumplings were thought to resemble Chinese silver ingots (which are not bars, but boat-shaped, oval, and turned up at the two ends).
 There is an old legend that says the more dumplings you eat during New Year celebrations, the more money you will make that year.